Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 What did we do here?
 First, we used the `if` and `else` statements to determine what parts of the code to execute.
 The `if` statement checks to see whether the variable value for `temperature` is greater than 25.
-If this condition were true, `'17 is hot'` would be written to the screen.
-Since 17 is smaller than 25, the `if` condition is false and thus the code beneath `else` is executed.
+If this condition is true, `'17 is hot'` will be written to the screen.
+Since 17 is smaller than 25, the `if` condition is false and thus the code beneath the `else` statement is executed.
 The code under the `else` statement will run whenever the `if` condition is false.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-Let's update `temperature` to a "hot" temperature and repeat the same process:
+Let's update `temperature` to a "hot" temperature and repeat the same process.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}